InnoQueue/backend/README.md

   - Runs source files compilation to check possible errors
   - Runs unit and integration tests
   - Build an application
-- All build failures are published in [Telegram chat](https://t.me/+nkVX0j3FXo8zMmNi)
+- All build failures are published in [our Telegram chat](https://t.me/+nkVX0j3FXo8zMmNi)
+- All build successes are also published in [our Telegram chat](https://t.me/+nkVX0j3FXo8zMmNi)
 - The backend image is also published in Docker Hub.
 You can pull it:
   `docker pull smorenapi/inno_queue:latest`